The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 30 – 19570410

 19570422 Monday – I woke up feeling very tired and miserable.
 I dragged myself out of bed and got ready for work.
 I caught the bus into town and at Joe Myren’s service station, Wendy Jolly got in.
 She was going to the station for the hike.
 I decided to go with her to find out if there was any chance of catching them up after work.
 There was not.
 Mr Briton-Jones was at work, sitting reading the Advertiser when I came in.
 He’d already done the mail.
 He rang up Mr Barrow after I had arrived.
 Dear old Mr B-J. He probably didn’t ring Mr Barrow until I got to work for my sake, because Mr Barrow was sure to ask if I was there (I was 20 minutes late).

-This morning I googled my old boss’ name and found an article there which I found really interesting.
-It gave information about what happened leading up to my boss’ death some time after I had left The News.
+This morning I googled my old boss’ name and found an article there that I found really interesting.
+It gave information about what happened leading up to my boss’ death sometime after I had left The News.

 Re Rupert Murdoch by Rodney E Lever.